ryanbreed/resume/README.md

 > November, 2012 - Present

 Individual contributor responsible for engaging business units to develop strategic opportunities for improving grid and market systems while delivering on key security initiatives.

-Key Responsibilities:
+#### Key Responsibilities
-* **Senior Incident Responder**: provide investigation and analytical support for critical incidents.
+* *Senior Incident Responder*: provide investigation and analytical support for critical incidents.
-* **Network Defense Hunt Mission**: develop novel analytics for event data.
+* *Network Defense Hunt Mission*: develop novel analytics for event data.
 Exploit home-field advantage to degrade adversarial mobility and freedom of action.
-* **Intelligence Lead**: prioritize collection and analysis projects.
+* *Intelligence Lead*: prioritize collection and analysis projects.
 Develop strategic plans for threats to critical grid and market systems.
-* **Technology Lead**: Research and implement emerging technologies for application to business and security challenges.
+* *Technology Lead*: Research and implement emerging technologies for application to business and security challenges.
-* **External Interface and Advocate**: Perform outreach to public and private sector via ISO/RTO council and DHS CISCP.
+* *External Interface and Advocate*: Perform outreach to public and private sector via ISO/RTO council and DHS CISCP.
 Engage in public speaking to advocate for electricity sector needs and share information and practices.

-Major Accomplishments:
+#### Major Accomplishments:
 * Automated real-time integration of CMDB, IPAM, access control, and vulnerability data into machine-readable representation of entities, applications, business systems, and infrastructure.
 * Automated defensive countermeasures.
 Used model data to safely deploy automated containment, investigation, and other response countermeasures in response to automated threat detection analytics.
 * Implemented TAXII endpoint to ingest STIX cyber threat intelligence feeds and propagate indicators to monitoring and control surfaces.
 * Developed security testing for Continuous Integration.
 Used Bamboo to automate Nexpose for vulnerability and baseline assessment.
 Security findings over a project-specific risk threshold triggered a build failure and intiated response notification chain.
 * Developed automated report and security finding distribution.
 Management reports were automatically updated and reconfigured based on changes to underlying assets and changes in responsible parties.
 * Developed Ansible playbooks for CIS benchmarks and Nexpose vulnerabilities.
 Automated compliance artifact creation and remediation of findings in dev/test environments.
 Tickets for specific findings were dispatched to responsible parties where human intervention was required.
 * Implemented ELK stack for monitoring BroIDS, auditd, RSA Netwitness, and ArcSight ESM/Connector logs.
 Developed custom logstash plugins to enable event ingest from CMDB and ArcSight.
 * Implemented Telegraf, InfluxDB, and Grafana to translate event data into time series domain for tracking metrics and developing new analytics.
 Collected system telemetry with telegraf to enable performance analysis.